Additions to the Malware Section

 Apple plans to require that all application software for MacOS be approved by Apple first.

 Offering a checking service as an option could be useful and would not be wrong.
 Requiring users to get Apple's approval is tyranny.
 Apple says the check will only look for malware (not counting the malware that is part of the operating system), but Apple could change that policy step by step.
-Or perhaps Apple will define malware to include any app that China does not like.
+Or perhaps Apple will define malware to include any app that the Chinese government does not like.

 For free software, this means users will need to get Apple's approval after compilation.
 This amounts to a system of surveilling the use of free programs.